IFIT Peace Treaty Initiative

 Scroll down for more

-In total, the global consultation process generated an immense range and volume of substantive contributions via legal commentaries, memoranda, and dozens of expert workshops, seminars, colloquia, and public events.
-The Draft Articles mark the conclusion of the global consultation process and the opening of a formal diplomatic engagement phase.
+In total, the global consultation process generated an immense range and volume of substantive contributions via legal commentaries, memoranda, and dozens of high-level expert workshops, seminars, colloquia, and public events.
+The Draft Articles mark the conclusion of the global consultation process and the opening of a formal diplomatic phase, which IFIT is advancing hand in hand with the treaty’s lead state, the Republic of Kenya.

 FAQ